Health and Safety Policy

 In accordance with its legal obligations the company has carried out a Risk Assessment of its activities, equipment, facilities, and all other related arrangements where matters of Health and Safety may be involved.

-The company’s Health and Safety policy, (the policy), is designed to enable it to comply with its Statutory Health and Safety obligations, to apply the necessary measures identified in its Risk Assessment, and to adopt all other reasonably practicable measures.
+The company’s Health and Safety policy, (the policy), is designed to ensure the company complies with its Statutory Health and Safety, and any other Legal obligations, and to apply the necessary measures identified in its Risk Assessment, and to adopt all other reasonably practicable measures.